skypilot-org/skypilot/README.md

 **Verifying cloud setup**

-Sky allows you to verify that cloud credentials are correctly configured using the CLI:
+Optionally, you can run `sky check` to verify cloud credentials are correctly configured:

 ```bash
 # Verify cloud account setup
 sky check
 ```

-This will produce output verifying the correct setup of each supported cloud.
+This will produce outputs verifying the correct setup of each supported cloud.

 ```
 Checking credentials to enable clouds for Sky.